Prk315/CollabTool/README.md

 ---

 ## Getting Started
+## Notice windows Users:
+We recommend the use of Powershell for installation
 ### Developer Setup Instructions

 Below are the complete steps to set up and run the application: